-There is good diversity in the teaching staff, which consists of permanent teachers and teachers on contract from the industry.
+There is good diversity in the teaching staff that consists of permanent teachers and, of teachers on contract coming from the industry.

-The student/teacher ratio is good (3.7/1) in the Nicosia branch, which is very good for vocational teaching.
+The students / teacher ratio is good (3.8/1) for the Paphos branch, which is very good for vocational teaching.